andresgbecerra/co-induction-anguar/Interview/JavaScript.md

 ## JavaScript
 ***
+- JavaScript is the Programming Language for the Web.
+- JavaScript can update and change both HTML and CSS.
+- JavaScript can calculate, manipulate and validate data.

->JavaScript is a dynamically typed language.
-In a dynamically typed language, the type of a variable is checked during run-time in contrast to a statically typed language, where the type of a variable is checked during compile-time.
+- JavaScript is a dynamically typed language.
+  > In a dynamically typed language, the type of a variable is checked during run-time in contrast to a statically typed language, where the type of a variable is checked during compile-time.

 **Engine**

+- **Just in Time - JIT**
+  - the compilation is done during execution.
+  - An Interpreter is a program, which executes the program instructions without requiring them to be precompiled into a machine-readable format.
+  - Compilation is a process of converting the program source code into machine-readable binary code, before the execution.
+  > JavaScript is an interpreted, JIT(Just In Time)

 **Parser** - The JavaScript source code is first converted to tokens.
 Tokens represent the alphabet of a language.
 JavaScript is fed into a Parser, which generates an Abstract Syntax Tree.
 **Interpreter** - Abstract Syntax Tree is the input for the V8 Ignition Interpreter, which generates the ByteCode